jbeard4/SCION/README.md

-This experimental branch will remove the XML dependency from SCION.
+This is the transitional repository for the next generation of the SCION JavaScript library.